icsimona/manual/README.md

 ### 1. Overview

-You'll find below a diagram that describes how the pipeline is structured:
+You'll find below a diagram that describes how the deployment process is structured:

 ```mermaid
 flowchart TD